LaToshaCyberEngineer/Hello-World/README.md

 # Hello-World
 This repository is for practicing the GitHub Flow.
-LATosha Brock Cybersecurity Analytics Doctoral Candidate - Python Class.
+LaTosha Brock Cybersecurity Analytics Doctoral Candidate - Python Class.